sova/hachiba/README.md

 And, it's super fast!
 The basic gist is fully functional and as improvements are approved more features shall be incorporated.

+## updates

+5 July 2018: added use of duratoms (instead of plain ol' atoms) so now all is saved to disk ( in .sova files)

 ## Prerequisites